 I’ve decided to consolidate all these aspects of myself and what I am passionate about and see how it all goes.
 I’m pretty confident you’re going to enjoy what develops over the next few months.
 So make sure you’re subscribed to my newsletter HERE and you won’t miss a single post.
 I promise. 🙂

 And now for the promised banana bread recipe.
-One of the things I’m really in to is creative cooking and baking.
-Someitmes, I make super healthy, super good for you stuff, and sometimes I make just really yummy fun food.
-Everythign in moderation, including moderation.
+One of the things I’m really into is creative cooking and baking.
+I’ve even thought about attending some Truffle Nation Delhi baking classes!
+Banana bread is as complicated as my baking gets at the minute, but I’d really like to improve my skills!
+Sometimes, I make super healthy, super good for you stuff, and sometimes I make just really yummy fun food.
+Everything in moderation, including moderation.

 I found a lot of recipes, but none of them were exactly what I had in mind or I was missing too many ingredients or I knew from past experiences I wouldn’t like the outcome.
 For example, if I see a recipe with lots of egg whites and very little flour, I know I”m going to get something very eggy and soufle-like.
 Not my thing.
 So I decided to take a stab at creating my own recipe.

 My family is almost fully converted and accustomed to my sugar alternatives: honey, coconut palm sugar, Stevia, xylitol, and erythritol.
 Almost.
 They’re fine with the first two, but have things to say about the last three.
 I don’t blame them.
 It takes awhile to adjust the taste buds, and sometimes Stevia tastes bitter if you’re not careful about which brand you buy and how much you use.
 I learned from the Trim Healthy Mamas that when it comes to Stevia, a little “doonk” will do you.

 A few of things before I give you the recipe: